 - turn what you’re serving for dinner into inspiration for her latest song (a joyful one if she likes it; a despondent one if she doesn’t)?

 These are examples of overexcitabilities (a.k.a. intensities) – and they’re part of everyday life for “gifted” and twice-exceptional (2e) children.

 When he was studying kids with higher-than-average intellect in the 1960s, he realized that all of them had an unusual level of intensity when it came to their interests and how they experienced (and responded to) their surroundings and everyday input.

 Dabrowski concluded that there are five types of intensities, which research has confirmed.
 Some kite kids, as I call them, have all five overexcitabilities (OEs); others, have just one or two of them.

 A Parent’s Guide to Gifted Children (which many parents and mental health professionals consider “the Bible on giftedness”) says these intensities are like “the difference between receiving information with rabbit-eared antennae versus a satellite dish.”
 I love that analogy.
 It’s so true!

-Here are brief descriptions of each type of intensity:
+Here are descriptions of each type of intensity: